 Whether it’s an elaborate period wig or a simple ponytail, every single strand of hair captured on film is painstakingly planned out by a team of hairstylists on a production crew.
 Leading this group of hair gurus is the hair department head (aka key hair stylist), who not only oversees the stylists on set every day as they craft the coifs of characters and background actors but who also spends much of pre-production coming up with every look—a process steeped in research and collaboration.

-On Paramount Network’s “Yellowstone,” it’s Tim Muir’s skilled hands—and mind—behind the hairstyles sported by the ranchers, Native Americans, and land developers at the center of the drama.
+On Seasons 1 and 2 of Paramount Network’s “Yellowstone,” it was Tim Muir’s skilled hands—and mind—behind the hairstyles sported by the ranchers, Native Americans, and land developers at the center of the drama.

 Talking to Backstage, Muir explains what a typical day on set is like, why continuity in hair is so important, and exactly what it takes to get production work.

 Describe the job of a hair department head.

 The hair department heads are in charge of the entire hair department.
 A department head hairstylist starts working full-time on designs long before other hairstylists join the crew and are on set every day for the duration of the shoot.
 Once they’ve done their work designing, their onset responsibilities include supervising a team of hairstylists and delegating design responsibilities, keeping a budget and making sure we have a stock of all products and items needed to execute the looks, keeping track of schedules and continuity, executing the hairstyling for one or two principal actors themselves, and working with the department head makeup artist in maintaining an organized and professional hair and makeup trailer.